abellaismail7/Athena/README.md

 ## **- The linux Kernel**
 Because the kernel is a critical component, even the smallest flaw can take whole infrastructures down.
 Learning how the kernel works is a MUST!
-We need some students to crack the universe and abandon their social life like Maher did.
+We need some students to crack the universe and have no life.
+Maher recommended those books.

 | Book | Description |
 | ---- | ----------- |